mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

             (ns app
               (:require [above :refer [conn]]))
             ```
+    * mount is to make the application state enjoyably reloadable
+        * mount has start and stop functions that will walk all the states created
+        with defstate and start / stop them accordingly
+        * reloading with REPL
+            ```
+            (mount/stop)
+            (mount/start)
+            ```
+    * dependencies are "injected" by requireing on the namespace level
+        * mount trusts the Clojure compiler to maintain the start and stop order for all the defstates
+    * The life cycle of these resources is managed by the Mount library.
+It provides
+      a defstate macro that allows us to declare something which can be started and
+      stopped, such as a database connection, a thread-pool, or an HTTP server.
+        * These are sometimes referred to as resources or components.
+        * We provide :start
+          and :stop keys that specify the code that should run when the resource is
+          started and stopped, respectively.
+        * Once a resource is started, the return value
+          of the :start function is bound to the symbol we used in our defstate .
 * luminus database connection management and SQL query generation library
 * provides pooled connections using the HikariCP library
 * queries are generated using HugSQL and wrapped with connection aware functions